SwierblewskiJ/django-learning-log/README.md

 # Learning Log

-Learning Log is a Django-based web application that allows users to track their learning progress by creating topics and entries.
+Learning Log is a project written in Polish based on the Python Crash Course book - expanded with its own elements.
+Django, SQLite and a logging system were used.

 ## Features
 - User authentication (registration, login, logout).